-The State Authorization Unit of the University of North Carolina System Office serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
-If students are unable to resolve a complaint through the institution's grievance procedures, they can review the Student Complaint Policy (PDF) and submit their complaint using the online complaint form at https://studentcomplaints.northcarolina.edu/form or by mail to North at https://studentcomplaints.northcarolina.edu/form or by mail to North Carolina Post-Secondary Education Complaints, 140 Friday Center Drive, Chapel Hill, NC, 27517, (919) 962-4558.
+The State Authorization Unit of the University of North Carolina System Office serves as the official state entity to receive complaints concerning postsecondary institutions that are authorized to operate in North Carolina.
+If students are unable to resolve a complaint through the institution's grievance procedures, they can review the Student Complaint Policy (PDF) and submit their complaint using the online complaint form at https://studentcomplaints.northcarolina.edu/form or by mail to North Carolina Post-Secondary Education Complaints, 140 Friday Center Drive, Chapel Hill, NC, 27517, (919) 962-4558.

-West Palm Beach and Miami Lakes Campuses:
+Boynton Beach and Miami Lakes Campuses: